-CURRENT YEAR 11 STUDENTS AND EXTERNAL candidates must have:
+CURRENT YEAR 11 STUDENTS AND EXTERNAL CANDIDATES MUST

-- A Level: A minimum of five passes at grade 5 or higher at GCSE, three of which must be a grade 6 or higher.
-Within these passes, there must be a grade 5 or higher in English Language and Maths. - For internal Year 11 students only, the Academy offers a BTEC Extended Diploma.
-The entry criteria for BTEC is: 5 or more GCSE grades of 9-4, including English Language & Maths and a 4 in Business if studied.
+A minimum of five passes at grade 5 or higher at GCSE, three of which must be a grade 6 or higher.
+Within these passes, there must be a grade 5 or higher in English Language and Maths.